acts-project/acts/docs/plugins/dd4hep.md

 and `layerEnvelopeZ` need to be set in the {func}`Acts::convertDD4hepDetector` function.

-Furthermore parameters can be handed over for material mapping or the axes orientation of modules.
+Furthermore, parameters can be handed over for material mapping or the axes orientation of modules.

 Summing up the `DetElement` tree in DD4hep should have the following